You've decided to build a metal building, which is an excellent choice.

 Prepare Your Job Site

-It's okay to be excited about your new metal building.
+It's okay to be excited about your new pre-engineered metal building system.

 But don't let that excitement cause you to overlook the preparation details of your job site.